urBin logo

 Cost of living in Brooklyn City

 Each neighborhood in Brooklyn differs in terms of housing costs.
 The average rent of a one-bedroom apartment here is as little as $2100 per month to as high as $4400 per month.
 The most interesting part of living in Brooklyn is a spacious apartment for your money (as compared to Manhattan), and who knows, you might even get a yard or a balcony.
+Additionally, many apartments offer options for storage in Brooklyn, making it easier to keep your belongings organized and accessible.

 What's Living Here Like?